-If you are a gin lover, this drink is for you!
-This Aperol Gin Cocktail is a refreshing sipper filled with gin, cucumber, lime and a splash of Aperol.
-This easy to make drink is not only gorgeous but only uses 5 ingredients and can be made in 5 minutes!
+This Aperol Gin Cocktail is a refreshing sipper filled with gin, cucumber, lime, and a splash of Aperol for that gorgeous color.
+This easy to make drink is not only eye-catching but only uses 5 ingredients and can be made in 5 minutes!

-- Do you have a half-used bottle of Aperol laying around?
+It's another great way to drink Aperol.
+Do you have an opened bottle of Aperol around from making our Aperol Sour?
 Try this drink!
 It's the perfect cocktail if you are exploring other ways to use Aperol besides the classic Aperol Spritz.

-- Gin: This particular gin and aperol cocktail pairs really well with Hendrick's Gin because of its cucumber undertones, however, I've made it with both Tanqueray and Bombay gins, too.
+- Gin: This particular Aperol cocktail pairs really well with Hendrick's Gin because of its cucumber undertones, however, I've made it with both Tanqueray and Bombay gins, too.
 The flavor of the gin shines through so be sure to use your favorite.

 - Club Soda: The quality of your mixer makes a big difference.
 We love to use Q Club Soda.

 Even though there are a few steps involved in this Aperol Gin Cocktail, it is definitely worth the time involved.

 Muddle the cucumber slices in the bottom of a cocktail shaker.
 Fill it with ice and add the gin.

 Add the simple syrup and then shake to combine.

 Strain into low ball glasses filled with ice and top with club soda.